Professor Jo Fox

-Jo Fox is a specialist in the history of film and propaganda in twentieth-century Europe.
+Jo Fox is a specialist in the history of propaganda in twentieth-century Europe.
 She has published on the cinematic cultures of Britain and Germany during the Second World War, exploring the connections between film, propaganda and popular opinion.
-She is currently working on projects associated with the 'Father of Documentary', John Grierson, and his influence on international film and on conceptions of propaganda in democratic states.
-She is a member of the Council for the International Association for Media and History.
+She is currently working on two main projects: on rumour and oral propaganda in the First and Second World Wars and on the 'afterlife' of wartime propaganda narratives from 1945.
+She is the Honorary Communications Director of the Royal Historical Society and a member of the Council for the International Association for Media and History.
 Jo Fox is a National Teaching Fellow (2007).

 - Film history

 - The history of propaganda in the twentieth century

 - 2007 Film Propaganda in Britain and Nazi Germany: World War II Cinema, Berg, 358 pp.

 - 2000 Filming Women in the Third Reich, Berg, 268 pp.

 - 2012 (co-edited with Welch, David) Justifying War.
 Propaganda, Politics and the Modern Age, Palgrave, 397 pp.

 - 2007 'German cinema and the United Kingdom, 1933-45', in Roel Vande Winkel & David Welch (eds.), Cinema and the Swastika: The International Expansion of the Third Reich Cinema, Palgrave, pp. 289-305

 - 2005 ''The mediator': images of radio in wartime feature film in Britain and Germany', in Mark Connelly & David Welch (eds.), War and the Media.
 Reportage and Propaganda 1900-2003, I.B.Tauris, pp. 92-112